shajenM/BerkeleyCapstoneProject/README.md

 #### Training Report

-The Random Forest model achieved accuracy of 88% on training.

 <img src="images/RF_train_result.png">

+This training random forest model performs with an overall accuracy of 88%.
+For cases of no absenteeism, the model achieves a precision of 88% and recall of 90%, indicating a high reliability in identifying individuals who are unlikely to be absent.
+For absenteeism, it shows a slightly lower recall of 86% and precision of 89%, with an F1 score of 0.87, suggesting some missed absentee cases.
+Both macro and weighted average scores are around 0.88, reflecting balanced performance across both classes.
+Compared to the logistic regression model’s accuracy of 73% and an F1 score of 0.70 for absenteeism, this random forest model shows a clear improvement in accuracy, precision, and recall, suggesting it is better suited for capturing absenteeism cases effectively.

 #### Testing Report
-The Random Forest model achieved accuracy of 72% on testing, a reduction in accuracy.
+The Random Forest model achieved accuracy of 74% on testing, a reduction in accuracy.

 <img src="images/RF_test_result.png">